Questions about Alternative Teacher Licensure?

 Can I add more endorsements to my license?

 Yes.
-With your first endorsement, you must have 30 undergraduate credits in the subject area on a college transcript (typically, this is the candidates undergraduate major) or 12 graduate credits in the subject area, and you must pass an NMTA content area test in the same subject area.
+With your first endorsement, you must have 30 undergraduate credits in the subject area on a college transcript (typically, this is the candidates undergraduate major) or 12 graduate credits in the subject area, and you must pass a Teacher Assessment exam in the same subject area.

-You can add additional endorsements, with either 24 credits in the content area, 12 of which must be upper division, or by taking the NMTA content area test.
+You can add additional endorsements, with either 24 credits in the content area, 12 of which must be upper division, or by passing the Teacher Assessment exam.

 Does the coursework in this Program transfer to a Master’s in Education?

-No, the CNM Alternative Teacher Licensure Program coursework is numbered at the “200” level and thus will not be accepted as graduate credit at any institution other than Eastern New Mexico University towards their Master of Education, Pedagogy & Learning.
+Because the CNM Alternative Teacher Licensure Program coursework is numbered at the “200” level, most institutions will not accept these classes as graduate credit.